How Much Does a New Roof Cost in 2025?

-Most people's biggest concern before any purchase is how much it’ll cost.
-Getting a new roof is no different.
+Most people's biggest concern before any purchase usually revolves around pricing.
+Unfortunately, getting a new roof is no different.

-For over 30 years, the team at Bill Ragan Roofing has taken pride in answering the hard questions the rest of the industry avoids.
-That’s why I’ll answer the cost question head-on by giving you up-to-date roofing prices in 2024.
+For over 30 years, the team at Bill Ragan Roofing has taken pride in helping homeowners understand the investment a roof replacement requires.
+That’s why I’ll answer the cost question head-on by giving you up-to-date roofing prices in 2025.

 This article covers the following:

-- What factors impact the cost of your new roof?
+- What determines the cost of your new roof?

-Even with the averages, a new asphalt roof should cost around $20,000 for a standard middle-class home.
-Unfortunately, due to price increases for roofing materials, roofing costs will continue to rise in 2024.
+Even with the averages, you should expect a good-quality new roof to cost around $20,000 for a standard 3 bedroom, 2 bathroom middle-class home in 2025.

-Knowing the average cost of a new asphalt shingle is a great starting point, but every roof is different, and there are multiple roofing materials to choose from.
-In fact, there are even different types of asphalt shingles with their own price points.
+Knowing the average cost of a new asphalt shingle is a great starting point, but there are multiple roofing materials.
+In fact, there are two other types of asphalt shingles.

-So, to get more specific on how much your new roof will cost, the price per square foot is more realistic.
-Below is a table with the cost per square foot of the top roofing materials for a full roof replacement, including all labor, material, and overhead costs.
+Below is a table with the cost per square foot of the top roofing materials for a full roof replacement, including labor and material costs.

 Roofing Material |